natashaclerkin/bia-MS3/README.md

 ### Site owner's goal:
 - Provide a simple, easy to use online cookbook and space where food-lovers can find and share recipes using Irish ingredients with the community.
 - Promote homegrown irish food producers online.
+- Provide an enjoyable experience for users to encourage them to return to the site by featuring intuitive prompts and witty Irish banter through the content.
 - To benefit from the collection of the recipes in the community to operate as a content incubator for the website.
 - Earn revenue through affiliate marketing by directing potential customers towards featured food producers websites.